Sara Evans: Personal setbacks and challenges

-Evans has suffered from panic attacks and anxiety during different points in her life.
+Evans has suffered from panic attacks and anxiety at different points in her life.
 In her memoir, Evans described having a "meltdown" in December 2005 once realizing her first marriage was ending.
 She recounted having "terrifying thoughts" of being kidnapped and losing control of herself.
-For ten days, Evans refused to leave her Nashville home and was afraid to "walk from one room to another".
-She was also briefly brought into the hospital and was diagnosed with "exhaustion".
-Evans found solace in her Christian faith and began working with a pastor who helped her gain control of her mental health.
+Evans refused to leave her Nashville home for ten days and was afraid to "walk from one room to another".
+She was also briefly brought into the hospital and diagnosed with "exhaustion".
+Evans found solace in her Christian faith and began working with a pastor, who helped her gain control of her mental health.
 "He encouraged me to just stay home for the time being and get rest and let God do the rest," she remembered.
-Evans also met with a doctor who prescribed her anti-anxiety medication.
+Evans also prescribed an anxiolytic.

 In December 2012, Evans was nearly killed in a plane crash in Minnesota.
 Following a successful takeoff, the aircraft's gyroscope malfunctioned, causing her private plane to fly upside down.
 "I knew we had not been in the air long, so we were probably seconds from dying.
 I completely accepted it.
 It was so strange and peaceful," her memoir recalled.
 The pilots were able to recenter the plane despite its one wing breaking.
 The pilots then made an emergency landing in Fargo, North Dakota.

 Advocacy

 Evans is a spokesperson for the National Eating Disorders Association and has spoken out widely on this subject.
 She was influenced to become their spokesperson after having a close friend suffer from anorexia.
 "Thankfully, I have never suffered from an eating disorder but am well aware of our society’s obsession with body image," she told CMT.
-She also hosted a charity event, Fashion for Every Body, which featured a fashion show, silent auction and performance by Evans.
-A libertarian Republican, Evans also showed support for Texas Congressman Ron Paul in the 2008 Presidential election and was the headliner at his "Rally For The Republic" on September 2, 2008, in Minneapolis, Minnesota, the same day as the Republican National Convention in neighboring St. Paul.
+She also hosted a charity event, Fashion for Every Body, which featured a fashion show, silent auction, and performance by Evans.
+A libertarian Republican, Evans showed support for Texas Congressman Ron Paul in the 2008 United States presidential election and was the headliner at his Ron Paul's Rally for the Republic on September 2, 2008, in Minneapolis, Minnesota, the same day as the 2008 Republican National Convention in neighboring St. Paul, Minnesota.